Semi-supervised Contrastive Outlier removal for Pseudo Expectation Maximization (SCOPE): Methodology

-The quantity $p(X|Y = c, \theta^t)$ can be straightforwardly estimated using the pseudo-labeled set if one can make use of $\theta^t$ to produce manifold that projects the data $X$ into a space that is approximately normally distributed.
-Define $F(X, \theta^t)$ as an output feature vector of a neural network taking $X$ as input, and using trained weights $\theta^t$.
-One can therefore estimate $p(X| \theta^t)$ as follows,
+Gaussian filtering is used for outlier suppression of the the consistency regularization term $L_{consist}$ as seen in Figure \ref{fig2}.
+Both the Gaussian filter as well as the Nearest Neighbor filter are designed to identify unlabeled samples that reside within a \textit{high density} space given the present model parameters such that $p(X^t_U,i|\theta^t) > \tau$.
+The primary advantage of the Gaussian filtering method is that it is relatively straightforward to integrate within the gradient descent portion of the training loop (Fig \ref{fig2} black lines), as it does not require any double loops as is the case for the Nearest Neighbor filter.
+For this reason the Gaussian filter is applied to suppress outliers within the unsupervised $L_{consist}$ term, whereas the Nearest Neighbor filter is applied at the end of each epoch to select \textit{high confidence} samples $X^t_H$ and pseudolabels $\hat{Y}^t_H$ to expand the supervised set.

+The Gaussian filter identifies the \textit{high density} regions where $p(X|\theta^t) > \tau$ by assuming a parametric distribution to directly measure $p(X|\theta^t)$ and comparing it to a threshold $\tau$.
+This parametric distribution assumes one Gaussian cluster per label category.

 For simplicity the Gaussian filtering technique for SCOPE uses the output predicted probabilities as the manifold $F(X, \theta^t)$, and furthermore assumes use of the diagonal joint multivariate normal distribution as the distribution of output features $F(X, \theta^t)$.
+We initialize the mean $\mu_c^t$ and the standard deviation $\sigma_c^t$ for the probability distribution $F(X, \theta^t)$ where $Y=c$.